 - jeopardized or is likely to jeopardize the lawful right or interest of another tenant, neighbour or the landlord

-Where a landlord makes an application for possession, a tenant can ask the Office of Residential Tenancies not to grant an order if the landlord...
+Where a landlord makes an application for possession, a tenant can ask the ORT not to grant the order if the landlord...

 - gave the notice because the tenant made a fair complaint to an authority or was trying to secure their rights